jeffbski/redux-logic/docs/api.md

 ### process hook

-The process hook is run asynchronously after the middlware calls next, so typically this means that the state will have been updated by the reducers (unless there are any other async middleware or logic delaying execution).
+The `process` hook is run asynchronously after the middlware calls `next`, so typically this means that the state will have been updated by the reducers (unless there are any other async middleware or logic delaying execution).
 Thus the process hook's getState will refer to recently updated state.

-The process hook is only executed if the validate/transform hook allow was called.
-If reject was called then the process hook will not be executed.
+The `process` hook is only executed if the `validate/transform` hook allow was called.
+If `reject` was called then the `process` hook will not be executed.

-The process hook is an ideal place to make async requests and then dispatch the results or an error.
+The `process` hook is an ideal place to make async requests and then dispatch the results or an error.

-Since the most common use case is to do a single dispatch, that's what process expects by default.
-You would call dispatch exactly one time passing whatever success or failure action.
-If you decide in your logic that you don't want to dispatch anything call dispatch empty `dispatch()` to complete the loogic.
+Since the most common use case is to do a single dispatch, that's what `process` expects by default.
+You would call `dispatch` exactly one time passing whatever success or failure action.
+If you decide in your logic that you don't want to dispatch anything call `dispatch` empty `dispatch()` to complete the loogic.

 If you want to perform multiple dispatches for a long running subscription or to dispatch many different things then there are a couple ways to do it.
 You may dispatch an observable and for every result it will dispatch.
-There is also a way to perform multiple dispatches by using dispatch's options argument.
+There is also a way to perform multiple dispatches by using dispatch's options 2nd argument.
 See advanced section for more details.

-The default process hook if none is provided is:
+The default `process` hook if none is provided is:

 ```js
 process({ getState, action }, dispatch) {